Labour History in Abbotsford Logo

 Category: Indigenous

-Canada signs on to the Universal Declaration of Human Rights.
-Following this, the B.C. government allows Indigenous people the right to vote.
-In 1951 the Indian Act is amended so that Indigenous people can vote federally without giving up their Indigenous status.
+Canada signed on to the United Nations' Universal Declaration of Human Rights.
+Following this, the B.C. government finally allowed Indigenous people the right to vote.
+In 1951 the Indian Act was amended so that Indigenous people could vote federally without giving up their Indigenous status.

 1962–1967